TodePond/TodePondDotCom/pondcast/elephant-in-the-room-and-step-by-step/readme.md

 The hard part, is that it's _such_ a different approach, that I feel like I'm having to learn everything all over again - from scratch.
 To help me with this, I've been building out loads of experimental mini-projects, tadi-style.
 I'm collecting them all together in a [lab](https://todepond.com/lab) website, and I hope that it becomes a growing collection of how to tadi web.
 At this point, I think I'm close to having enough mini-demos to 'present on stage'.
 When the next future of coding event happens, I might apply to present.
 Let's see!
 Let's see.

 And ... let's get back to the video now.

-**Now that the submission is done, I'm returning to work on the video.
-[Ivan](https://ivanish.ca/) and [Flora](https://floracaulton.com/) have both sent me more stuff for it, and I'm looking forward to getting it _in there_.
-So I thank you for your patience, and all your support.
-Thank you!
-And welcome to all the new people this past fortnight!
-I hope you enjoy your stay.
-For now, wherever you are, whatever you're doing, I hope you have a great week.**

 _Days since tode fell asleep: 479_<br>
 _Days since bot went missing: 444_<br>